samtools/hts-specs/htsget.md

 `format`
 _optional string_
 </td><td>
-Request read data in this format.
-Default: BAM.
-Allowed values: BAM,CRAM.
+Request data in this format.
+The allowed values for each type of record are:

+* Reads: BAM (default), CRAM.
+* Variants: VCF (default), BCF.

 The server SHOULD reply with an `UnsupportedFormat` error if the requested format is not supported.
 [^a]